 The Parsons Scholars Program recognizes that we are one of the only — if not the only— space where students from underrepresented backgrounds are exploring art and design as a potential educational and career path while explicitly exploring the role our identities play in those paths.
 We currently accept twenty four Scholars per year out of 100+ applicants, and are committed to maintaining our program at a size that allows for close personal interaction.
 We are also committed to providing public programming and resources for the hundreds of incredible youth from NYC public schools we have the fortune of meeting during our application cycle.
 Parsons Scholars have created a web resource (www.scholars.artfuturenyc.com) for youth from underrepresented backgrounds who want to learn about creative fields.
 As co-founding members of Art Future NYC, the Parsons Scholars Program collaborates with organizations such as Joan Mitchell Foundation and Ashcan Studio to create events for students such as Portfolio Redefined, Art Degree Demystified, and the Careers in the Arts Fair, and the NYC Portfolio Summit for educators and art school admissions reps.
 We are also proud to be a resource for industry professionals who are enthusiastic about our mission.

-The Parsons Scholars program is made possible by endowments established by Jacob and Gwendolyn Lawrence, The Haus of Gaga Fund for the Parsons Scholars, and The Kay Unger Family Foundation.
-Additional support is provided by Jennifer Andrus Burroughs, The New York Community Trust, Anonymous, Theodore Luce Charitable Trust, LF USA, Pinkerton Foundation, Phyllis B. Kriegel, The Chan Foundation, Richard and Jean Coyne Family Foundation, OXO, Randee Seiger, Bloomingdale’s, Conor Davis, Jessica Weber, GC Scholarship Foundation, William and Jane Corbellini, Beth Rudin Dewoody, Harvey and Audrey Feuerstein, Cynthia Friedman, A. Mark Gibbel, Henry and Barbara Gooss, Victoria Hagan, Lela Rose, LuAnn Via, and other generous donors.
+The Parsons Scholars program is made possible by endowments established by Jacob and Gwendolyn Lawrence, The Haus of Gaga Fund for the Parsons Scholars, Sara Little Turnbull Foundation, The Kay Unger Family Foundation, Kaelen Haworth, and STAPLE Design.
+Additional support is provided by The New York Community Trust, Theodore Luce Charitable Trust, LF USA, The Pinkerton Foundation, Phyllis B. Kriegel, Jessica Weber, Maggie and Robert Boroujerdi, Jennifer Andrus Burroughs, The Chan Family Foundation, Richard and Jean Coyne Family Foundation, The Robert and Alison Davis Family Foundation, Bloomingdale’s, William and Jane Corbellini, Beth Rudin DeWoody, The Estée Lauder Companies Charitable Foundation, Harvey and Audrey Feuerstein, Cynthia Friedman, the GC Scholarship Foundation, A. Mark Gibbel, Henry and Barbara Gooss, Victoria Hagan, OXO, Lela Rose, LuAnn Via, and other generous donors.